hotdogee/django-blast/sphinx_doc/dashboard.md

 3. User clicks *Create Account* button -> Confirm email address is correct.
 If not correct goto #1
 4. Call *Store_Registration* Dashboard API function to store form data in the Dashboard.
 5. Inform Guest to expect *Account Activation Email* -> The dashboard sends *Account Activation Email* to Guest.
-6. Guest receives *Account Activation Email* and clicks *Account Activation link* in email.
+6. Guest receives *Account Activation Email* and clicks *Account Activation Link* in email.
 7. *Account Activation Link* triggers *Activate_Registration* Dashboard API function.
 8. Dashboard creates new User, User Properties, and registers User's Creds with CAS.
-9. Dashboard present new User with the login page.
+9. Dashboard present new User with the Login page.

 ### Registration Record

-The Registration form sends the *Registration Record* to the Dashboard in JSON format, as follows:
+The Registration form data sent by the browser arrives at the Dashboard as a *Registration Record* in JSON format, as follows:

     {
         "registration": {